 - Setting the Storage Tier for a Datastore or Datastore Cluster

 vCommander provides the following reports in the Capacity and Waste Reclamation category:

 vCommander provides information that allows you to optimize VM, host and cluster performance and resource usage.

 By default, vCommander gathers performance data from both vCenter and SCVMM and provides these metrics on the Performance tab for VMs, hosts and clusters.
-See Viewing the Performance Details of VMs, Hosts and Clusters for details.
+See Monitoring Performance Metrics for VMs, Hosts and Clusters for details.

 vCommander provides rightsizing recommendations for VMs and instances based on VM and guest OS performance data.
 You can apply the recommendations directly from vCommander or schedule them for later.
 See Rightsizing VMs and Instances.
 You can configure the rightsizing rules.
 See Configuring Rules for VM Rightsizing.